banks/aacl/README.md

 ### Sprig and other ORMs

 AACL ships with a Sprig based Rule model and Sprig based class for easily turning Sprig models into Access Controlled Resources.
-It should be relatively trivial to override these with ORM (or other library) specific versions and be able to use all core functionality.
+It should be relatively trivial to modify the library to work with other ORMs but as this is only likely to be used by me for now, a flexible driver system seems unnecessary.

 ### Concept: ACL Resources